Sponsored by Tokyo Metropolitan Government

 The entrance to the temple grounds at Kaminarimon Gate features an enormous, red traditional lantern.
 As you pass under the gate you’ll enter into a lively marketplace called Nakamise-dori.
 The street leads all the way up to the main temple and is filled with sweets and food sellers, including Kibi dango (soft skewered mochi) and senbei (rice crackers).
 You’ll also find shops selling trinkets, Tokyo souvenirs, and traditional garments and items.
 As you reach the end of Nakamise-dori you’ll be greeted by the entrance to Sensoji Temple, where you can experience incense purification and purchase o-mikuji (fortunes).

-As you take in these historic and innovative Tokyo attractions, make sure to make full use of various kind of free wifi in Tokyo.
+As you take in these historic and innovative Tokyo attractions, make sure to make full use of various kinds of free wifi in Tokyo.
 These free services are there to make your visit as convenient and comfortable as possible.